bhoptee/trueman-chiro/src/pages/index.md

         type: action
         url: /entry_arrangements
         label: Entry Arrangements
-    subtitle: We are OPEN during the tier 4 local restrictions, with a slight change to entry into the premises.
+    subtitle: We are OPEN during the national lockdown (January 2021), with a slight change to entry into the premises.
   - type: section_features
     title: ""
     section_id: ""